Here's How Warren Finds $20.5 Trillion To Pay For 'Medicare For All'

 Employers are one of the main sources of revenue in this proposal.
 Warren says she would raise nearly $9 trillion here, a figure that comes from the roughly $9 trillion private employers are projected to spend over the next decade on health insurance.
 The idea here is that instead of contributing to employees' health insurance, employers would pay virtually all of that money to the government.

-But there are lingering questions about how much revenue some of these taxes would bring in, or how easy it would be to impose a wealth tax in particular.
+But there are lingering questions about how much revenue some of these taxes would bring in or how easy it would be to impose a wealth tax in particular.

 "Something like half of the wealth of the wealthiest people in America are held in privately held corporations, privately held businesses," said Howard Gleckman, senior fellow at the Urban-Brookings Tax Policy Center.
 "And it's really hard to value those assets for tax purposes."